-Horizon Social Assistance Development Organization is a Non Profit Organization based in Hargeisa -Somaliland.
-It has been established in early 2007 by a group of youth volunteers of both the gender.
+Horizon Social Assistance Development Organization is a Non Profit, non political, non governmental Organization based in Hargeisa -Somaliland.
+Horizon was founded in early 2007 by a group of youth volunteers of both the gender.

 This Organization was set up to promote and work as a voluntary to the social basic needs and the development activities in Somaliland.